KingCountySAR/respond-next/README.md

 Most of the site should auto-compile and update when the source file is saved.
 One exception seems to be the socket server (code initialized by `/api/socket-keepalive`), which needs you to Ctrl-C the server and start `yarn dev` again.

+As updates are made, the site will re-compile on demand (page load).
+You may notice a delay when navigating between pages.

 ### SSL Proxy
 There are parts of the application (specifically Google authentication, possibly future geolocation) that don't work on an insecure (http://) site.
 To get into a secure context, we'll use an SSL proxy.
 HTTPS traffic on port 9001 is forwarded to an HTTP server on port 3000.